 Beauchamp Fontaine is a Los Angeles based feature film & television set decorator and commercial designer.

-Recently Ms. Fontaine completed work with Clayton Townsend on "Instant Family" directed by Sean Anders and starring Mark Wahlberg and Rose Byrne.
-A welcome challenge to this project was that Rose Byrne's character, Ellie, is an interior designer, so Beauchamp was able to showcase her skills as Oz behind that film-making curtain,
+Recently Ms. Fontaine completed work with Clayton Hartley on "Instant Family" directed by Sean Anders and starring Mark Wahlberg and Rose Byrne.
+A welcome challenge of this project was that Rose Byrne's character, Ellie, is an interior designer, so Beauchamp was able to showcase her skills as the Oz behind that film-making curtain,

 Beauchamp also did the 1981 mining offices for Kenny Wells, played by Matthew McConaughey, in Stephen Gaghan's "Gold"; additional photography on David Ayer's "Suicide Squad" which included a back alley in Tokyo; and some new sets for "Independence Day: Resurgence," primarily the control room interior of the treasure ship.